 The RCC maintains strict standards regarding privacy.
 Information obtained during a counseling session or in written form through testing will not be disclosed to anyone without your written permission.
 There are times when a student and their clinician feel that it would be useful to speak to a third-party representative (i.e., college magister, parent, dean), but we will do so only if the student provides written consent.

 By state law and ethical guidelines, limitations of confidentiality include instances in which:

-There is risk of imminent harm to the student or others.
+- There is risk of imminent hard to the student or others

 Within the RCC, staff members share information in professional consultation with each other in order to insure that students are receiving the highest quality of psychological care.
 These consultations remain confidential among the RCC's clinicians.